 What are the five types of conjunction in English?

-This is the second of three lessons about Conjunctions.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the second of three chapters about Conjunctions.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Review the five types of conjunction in English and one conjunctive adverb